EU/IMF visit delayed, Athens urged to keep pledges

-ATHENS Greece's international lenders on Friday delayed a crucial visit to the debt-laden country next week, and European finance ministers demanded that Athens fulfill its pledges to win further aid.
+ATHENS Greece's international lenders on Friday delayed a crucial visit to the debt-laden country next week, and European finance ministers demanded that Athens fulfil its pledges to win further aid.

 Officials from the European Union, the International Monetary Fund and the European Central Bank, known as the troika, were expected to return to Athens on Monday after cutting short an inspection visit earlier this month to give Greece time to come up with measures to fill a budget gap.